caiodcamargo999/rarityleads_in_cursor/README.md

 ## 🌐 Live Demo
 **🔗 (https://rarityleads.netlify.app/)**

 Rarity Leads is a modern, AI-native platform for automated lead acquisition and qualification with bulletproof authentication.
-Built with pure HTML, CSS, and JavaScript, featuring multi-channel outreach capabilities and comprehensive lead management.
+Built with Next.js, Tailwind CSS, and Framer Motion, featuring multi-channel outreach capabilities and comprehensive lead management.

 ## ✨ Features